 - I search for meaningful projects that will educate and leave a lasting legacy.

 - I am an occasional speaker at schools, local fund-raiser and occasional volunteer for local charities.

 - I am an avid reader (lately more so).
 From Orwell’s dystopian world in 1984, leadership lessons such as General Petraeus ‘Tell me how it ends?’ to latest business books, such as the ‘Lean Startup’, everything that may be a useful learning tool.

 - I love to travel; mountains, lowlands to distant lands.
 I will finish a trek on Wainwright’s Coast-to-Coast path but have walked across Hadrian’s Wall, led a cycle from Land’s End to John O’Groats and latterly compete in a variety of endurance competitions.

-- I am a determined student.
-Trying to complete both an MBA and MSc simultaneously takes grit and determination.
+- I am a lapsed student.
+Post completion of my MBA, the MSc objective has slowed.
+It takes grit and determination.